 Copyright Policies for Course Reserves

 The Library supports classroom instruction and the University's academic mission by providing students access to required course-related materials through the Course Reserve system.
-Reserve materials can be in physical format (hard copies of books) or e-reserves (PDFs of book chapters, articles, handouts, etc.).
+Reserve materials can be in physical format (hard copies of books, DVDs and CDs), e-reserves (PDFs of book chapters, articles, handouts, etc.), or streaming media.

 The policy below ensures protection of both the rights of copyright holders and the fair use rights available to the academic community.
 Our Using Copyrighted Works in Instruction page provides additional information on how you can use copyrighted works in your teaching.
 The Library's Fair Use Evaluation Page may help you determine whether fair use applies to your streaming media request(s).